 - 2019 Cigna-HealthSpring Rx Secure-Essential (PDP)

 - Blue Cross MedicareRx Basic (PDP)

 - Blue Cross MedicareRx Plus (PDP)

 Sample plans based on Cigna.com and BCBSTexas.com and are for illustration purposes only.
 Actual plans may vary.
 All drug prices assume the prescription is filled at a preferred retail pharmacy for a 30-day supply.
 Data effective 12/12/2019.

 How much you'll pay for prescriptions with each of these plans depends on what tiers your medications fall into.
 To estimate your drug costs, write down the drugs you take and compare them to each plan's formulary.

 With Medicare Supplement, or Medigap, it’s important to remember that plan benefits are standardized and don’t change from insurer to insurer.
 What can differ are the menu of plans offered and each plan’s premium cost.

 Our research on Cigna and BCBS of Texas Medigap plans turned up a few differences.
 Cigna sells five plans, while BCBS sells seven.
-Both companies offers Plans A, F, G, N, and high deductible Plan F, but only BCBS also offers Plans K or L. Neither company sells Plans B, C, D, or M.
+Both companies offer Plan A, F, G, N, and high deductible Plan F, but only BCBS also offers Plan K or Plan L. Neither company sells Plans B, C, D, or M.